Cantera/cantera/doc/sphinx/compiling.rst

 Building the new Python module requires the Cython package for Python.

-For compatibility, the legacy Python module is still available, though it will not receive feature updates, and will be removed in a future Cantera release.
-Users are encouraged to switch to the new Python module when possible.

 The Cython module is compatible with the following Python versions: 2.6, 2.7, 3.1, 3.2, and 3.3.
 Support for Python 2.6 and Python 3.1 requires the ``scipy`` and ``unittest2`` packages to be installed as well (see :ref:`sec-dependencies`)